gowrikvk/AI/README.md

 edged = cv2.Canny(blurred, 100, 200) - with 100 and 200 - values it will never identifies the rectangularbox.

-In code, change intenif you have edged = cv2.Canny(blurred, 10, 200)
+In code, change min and max vals as given below

+edged = cv2.Canny(blurred, 10, 200)  - identifies the rectangulat box

-then it exactly identifies the
+and first contour itself is the rectangular box.

+edged = cv2.Canny(blurred, 35, 70) -get the rectangular box with 487 contours with first contour as cheque amount box.